smart-facility/cognicity-server/README.md

 * The `config.root_redirect` parameter defines where a client is redirected to if they request the root path of the server

 #### Data Routes
-The following routes exist (prefixed by the scheme and authority):
+The following routes exist:
 * `/data/api/v1/reports/confirmed` - Confirmed reports
 * `/data/api/v1/reports/unconfirmed` - Unconfirmed reports
+* `/data/api/v1/reports/count` - Count only of reports
+* `/data/api/v1/reports/timeseries` - Report counts in hourly intervals
 * `/data/api/v1/aggregates/live` - Live aggregates
 * `/data/api/v1/aggregates/archive` - Archived aggregates
-* `/data/api/v1/infrastructure/*` - Infrastructure data (e.g. waterways, pumps and floodgates in the sample config)
+* `/data/api/v1/infrastructure/*` - Infrastructure data

-A URL parameter of 'format=topojson' can be appended to any route to receive the response data in topojson format.
+A URL parameter of `format=topojson` can be appended to any route to receive the response data in topojson format.

 Data routes can be disabled (e.g. for testing) by setting the `config.data` parameter to false.
 Aggregate routes can be disabled by setting the `config.aggregates` parameter to false.